 - You must have been under 30 years old on June 15, 2012.

 - You will need to prove continuous residence in the USA from June 15th, 2007 to present and prove that you were in the USA on June 15, 2012.

 - You will also need your high school diploma or Ged certificate.
 You may also show that you are currently in school or a ged or other alternate school program.

-If you have ever been arrested or convicted of a crime or have pending charges, you may be ineligible and you should seek the advice of an attorney before filing your application.
+If you have ever been arrested or convicted of a crime or have pending charges, you may be ineligible and you should seek the advice of a Beaverton DACA attorney before filing your application.

 You may request DACA if you: